dftd4/dftd4/python/README.rst

 Building the extension module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This directory contains a separate meson build file to allow the out-of-tree build of the CFFI extension module.
 To perform an out-of-tree build some version of ``dftd4`` has to be available on your system and preferably findable by ``pkg-config``.
 Try to find a ``dftd4`` installation you build against first with